AhmedSYD/asignmennts-of-andrew-machine-learning-course/README.md

 # asignmennts-of-andrew-machine-learning-course
-solution of machine learning course by matlab languages
+Solution of machine learning course in Matlab language.
+You will find all details about the assignments in their folders.